Minolta SR-T101, three lenses and collectors disease

 Most of the information about this item can be found on camerapedia – all necessary data is presented, so here is just a little description of feelings about the current box-set.
 All must known parameters can be listed in one sentence:

-– This is a 35mm film, non-autofocused SLR-camera, with the build-in light-meter, A-mode support and SR-mount.
-Actually, ‘A-mode support’ is a key feature for me, it means that anyone can use this camera with convenience and without mass of specific knowledge about photography.
+– This is a 35mm film, non-autofocused SLR-camera, with the build-in light-meter, A-mode support, and SR-mount.
+Actually, ‘A-mode support’ is a key feature for me, it means that anyone can use this camera with the convenience and without a mass of specific knowledge about photography.